-The deadlift has been enjoying more popularity over the last few years thanks to the rise of the so-called “YouTube powerlifting”, which as a phenomenon has greatly contributed to the “do you even squat and deadlift” mentality.
+The deadlift has been enjoying more popularity than ever thanks to the rise of the so-called “YouTube powerlifting” – a phenomenon that has greatly contributed to the “do you even squat and deadlift” mentality.

-Since many beginners look up to the YouTube fitness celebrities, they start to believe that deadlifting (and squatting) is the key to the physiques presented by their online idols.
+Since many beginners look up to the YouTube fitness celebrities, they start to believe that deadlifting is the key to the physiques presented by their online idols.
 That’s not the case at all because many of the popular YouTube fitness channels are maintained by people who use anabolic steroids despite claiming natural.
-Thus, the average user is often left with the wrong impression that the deadlift is the key to exceptional growth when it’s nothing more than a difficult exercise when done with heavy enough weight.
+Therefore, the average user is often left with the wrong impression that the deadlift is the key to exceptional growth when it’s nothing more than a very difficult exercise.

 Are heavy deadlifts overrated?

-The deadlift places as lot of stress on the central nervous system (CNS) and has a long recovery time.
-When you perform heavy deadlifts, you may need about 7-10 days to fully recover depending on what else you are doing and how strong you are in the first place.
-Experienced lifters may even need full 14 days to recuperate from a heavy pull done in the 1-2 rep range.
-That’s because the lift starts from a dead stop, and the body needs to generate a ton of force to make the weight go up.
+The deadlift places a lot of stress on the central nervous system (CNS) and has a long recovery time.
+When you perform heavy deadlifts, you may need 7-10 days to fully recover depending on what else you are doing and how strong you are in the first place.
+That’s because the lift starts from a dead stop, and the body has to generate a ton of force to lift the weight.

-The problem, however, is not so much that heavy deadlifts are hard.
+The problem, however, is not that deadlifts are hard.
 That’s to be expected with anything worth doing.
 The main issue is that the results you receive for performing something so difficult could be achieved with other approaches that may be better for your particular case.

-The strength and muscle size you can potentially build by deadlifting can be reached with a combination of exercises that are less stressful to the CNS.
+The strength and muscle size that you can potentially build by deadlifting can be reached with a combination of exercises that are less stressful.
 A popular example would be the forgotten Romanian deadlift.

-At the same time the strength developed from performing the Romanian deadlift will translate to the regular deadlift quite well because the lifts have similar mechanics.
-The Romanian deadlift will also work your hamstrings even better than the conventional deadlift because the stretch at the bottom is greater.
+At the same time, the strength developed by the Romanian deadlift will translate to the regular deadlift very well because the lifts have similar mechanics.

-Why kill yourself when you can reach the final destination following a less stressful path?
+Why kill yourself when you can reach the final destination by following a less stressful path?